 Facebook – I have recently started paying attention to how I feel when I read posts on Facebook.
 I am in the process of unfollowing (not “unfriending”) people who consistently post negative comments or whose posts create negative feelings in me.

-Twitter, Instagram, Google Plus and Other Social Media – I will primarily use these just for business purposes and I will be limiting my time using them.
+Twitter, Instagram and Other Social Media – I will primarily use these just for business purposes and I will be limiting my time using them.

 Wanna join in?
 Just leave a comment on this post telling me that you want to join our little tech-free party and what you will be doing (for example: turning off all devices for 2 hours first thing in the morning, etc.). 🙂